Single-unit study

 IFN623 Human Information Interaction

-Humans usually interact with and retrieve information by means of technologically driven systems.
+In contemporary societies, Humans often interact with information by means of technologically driven systems.
 As our information environment becomes ever more complex, these interactions are becoming more and more diverse.
-While much is understood about the systems side of this picture, much less is understood about how humans interact with information.
-The foundation of this unit is an understanding how humans process information from the viewpoint of cognitive psychology.
-This understanding will be translated into conceptual frameworks and associated design principles for creating effective interactions.
-This grounding is then mapped to contemporary technological solutions (e.g. conversational agents) which are used to augment human intelligence in highly interactive contexts.
-Methods to evaluate and critique both interaction effectiveness and implications for society will therefore also be covered in detail.
+While much is understood about the systems side of this picture, much less is understood about how humans interact with technology-mediated information.
+Students will investigate cognitive, technological and theoretical perspectives of how humans interact with and process information when interacting with contemporary information technologies (e.g. conversational agents, wearable technologies, generative AI).
+This understanding will be translated into conceptual frameworks and associated design principles for critiquing and curating effective interactions and exploring broader implications.

 IFN631 IT Governance